gcc-robotics/prometheus/README.md

 The Prometheus is a robotic arm project created by the [Glendale Community College Robotics Academy][0].

-This repository contains the software, electronics schematics, and mechanical models for the Prometheus.
+This repository contains the software, electronics schematics, and mechanical models for the Prometheus robotic arm.

 Prometheus Startup Procedure
 ----------------------------
-1. Make sure the hardware and electronics are hooked up connected correctly.
+1. Make sure the hardware and electronics are connected correctly.
 2. Power up the Raspberry Pi, Router, and only the 5V rail for the electronics board.
-   __Do not turn on the 12V rail!__
+   __Do not turn on the 12V rail!
+This will cause the arm to move to it's default position which could cause rapid movement and the arm could impact something.__
 3. Connect a computer to the router either by ethernet or WiFi.
 The WiFi info is on the router.
 4. SSH into the RaspberryPi.
-On Linux or OSX you can use the following command:
+On Linux or OSX open the terminal and run the following command:

 		ssh prometheus@10.33.0.2

-   The password is on the RaspberryPi.
+   The password is on the case of the RaspberryPi.
+For Windows you will need to install Putty in order to SSH into the RaspberryPi.
+Google it.

 5. Once you are connected to the RaspberryPi run the following commands:

 		cd /home/prometheus/prometheus/software/narthex/
         sudo python server.py

+    The second command will ask you for a password.
+Type in the same one as before.

-6. Now on a computer, tablet, or phone connected to the Prometheus network, open a browser and go to:
+6. Now on a computer (it can be the same one), tablet, or phone connected to the Prometheus network, open a browser and go to:

 		10.33.0.2

+	 This will open up the Prometheus Remote Control Interface.

+7. Now click __Settings__ in the top right corner of the screen and then turn on the __Command Console__.
+Click the __X__ in the top right corner to close the Settings Screen.

+8. Now go to the bottom of the page and tun the following commands:

+        getJointLimits 0
+        getJointLimits 1
+        getJointLimits 2
+        getJointLimits 3
+        getJointLimits 4

+9. Now use the setpoint sliders to set all the joint to a position where the arm will not hit anything when it is turned on.

+10. Finaly, once you are confident that the setpoints are good turn on the 12V rail.
+The arm will now move to the setpoints you specified and you will be able to control it using the remote control interface.

 Sistine Chapel - Arduino Software
 ---------------------------------